Best daily deals

 Loading chart ...

 The $1299.95 question is, how does the IE 900 sound?
 It sounds good.
 It sounds like if you combined a consumer frequency response with a studio frequency response.
-The bass and midrange response hews closely to our consumer target curve.
+The bass and midrange response hews closely to our consumer target curve, but there is a largely missing “ear gain hump.”
 Meanwhile, the upper-mids and treble resemble our ideal studio frequency response, with some light under-emphasis.
 This yields a highly pleasant listening experience, nearly devoid of any notes drowning out others.
 If anything, you will hear quirks and interesting mixing decisions laid bare with this frequency response.
+Though this kind of response runs counter to conventional wisdom about earphones, it’s possible that the places where these earphones underemphasize sound aren’t as big of a dealbreaker as we believe (Lorho, 2009).

 The IE 900 frequency response ranges from 5Hz to 48kHz.
 While that number looks impressive, the vast majority of people can’t hear above or below the 20Hz to 20kHz range.
 Some of us like the extended response because we think we can perceive it.
 Indeed, some people can “feel” those sub 20Hz low frequency and infrasound bass frequencies even if their ears and brain can’t interpret them.
 Meanwhile, only a few unusual (and likely, young) people can hear sounds above 20kHz — think dog whistle frequencies.
 Try testing your hearing.